-To illustrate this point more clearly, let us see some figures.
-Fig. 1(a) exhibits the soliton-conidal wave structure of $u$ determined by Eq. \eqref{solu} at $t=0$.
+To illustrate the dressed structure more clearly, let us look at some figures.
+Fig. 1(a) exhibits the soliton-conidal wave structure of $u$ determined by eq. \eqref{solu} at $t=0$.
 Fig. 1(b) and Fig. 1(c) reveal the related structures of the cnoidal periodic wave and the soliton core of $u$, respectively.
 Obviously, the superposition of Fig. 1(b) and Fig. 1(c) is just Fig. 1(a).
-It is observed from Fig.1(b) that apart from the soliton center, the solution is rapidly tends to a cnoidal periodic wave.
-It is clear from Fig.1(c) that after removing the periodic wave background from $u$, the left is just a soliton structure given by Eqs. \eqref{sl} and \eqref{sr}.
-Fig. 1(d) shows an elastic overtaking collision process between a soliton and a cnoidal wave where both of them are right-going and the soliton is traveling faster.
+It is observed from Fig. 1(b) that apart from the soliton center, the solution rapidly tends to a cnoidal periodic wave.
+It is clear from Fig. 1(c) that after removing the periodic wave background from $u$, the left is just a soliton structure given by eqs. \eqref{sl} and \eqref{sr}.
+Fig. 1(d) shows an elastic overtaking collision process between a soliton and a cnoidal wave where both are right-going and the soliton is traveling faster.
 It can be concluded from Fig. 1(d) that despite the cnoidal periodic wave is a delocalized structure, in the space-time evolution of the soliton-cnoidal wave, every peak of the conidal periodic wave elastically interacts with the soliton core except for a phase shift.
-For the plot of Fig. 1, the selection of nonlinearity coefficient $A$ and dispersion coefficient $B$ are given by
+To plot Fig. 1, the selection of the nonlinearity coefficient $A$ and the dispersion coefficient $B$ are given by

-which is derived from the KdV equation describing the propagation of ion acoustic waves in section 4.
+which is derived from the KdV equation describing the propagation of ion acoustic waves.

 epsf